phlojo/heirlooms-v0-personal/scripts/README.md

 ```

 **What it does:**
+- Fetches **all** Cloudinary resources:
-- Fetches all media from Cloudinary (images and videos)
+  - **Upload-type**: Direct uploads from Phase 1 (legacy Cloudinary uploads)
+  - **Fetch-type**: Cached derivatives from Phase 2 (Cloudinary fetching from Supabase)
-- Compares against all `media_urls` and `thumbnail_url` in artifacts table
+- Compares against all `media_urls` and `thumbnail_url` in artifacts table using **exact URL matching**
-- Identifies orphaned media
+- Identifies orphaned media in both categories
-- Shows total count and storage savings
+- Shows breakdown by type and total storage savings
+- Deletes with proper `type` parameter for each resource
 - Optionally deletes orphaned media (with 5-second confirmation)

+**Important:** This script handles Cloudinary's fetch cache, which can accumulate when:
+- Artifacts are deleted but fetch cache remains
+- Supabase Storage files are deleted but Cloudinary still has cached versions
+- Media reorganization leaves behind old fetch URLs

 ### 3. Supabase Storage Cleanup (`cleanup-supabase-storage.ts`)